-Imagine golden-sand beaches fringed with coconut trees, sun-kissed emerald lagoons, razor-sharp mountains where white clouds gather… For many of us, French Polynesia recalls a pure and mesmerizing Garden of Eden lost in the South Pacific Ocean.
+Imagine, if you will, gold-sand beaches fringed with coconut trees, sun-kissed emerald lagoons, and razor-sharp mountain peaks where white clouds gather.
+Those are images of French Polynesia that conjure a pure and mesmerizing image of the Garden of Eden nestled in the South Pacific Ocean.

-It is actually made of five archipelagos and 18 islands scattered like confetti over a surface as big as Europe, more than 5 000 km away from the next continent.
+French Polynesia is made up of five archipelagos and 18 islands scattered like confetti over a surface as big as Europe, and more than 3,100 miles away from the next continent.

-In 1768, the day he got close to Tahiti for the first time, French explorer Bougainville is said to have cried out: “This is heaven on earth!”.
-There at least is one truth here: French Polynesia is an underwater heaven.
-Every visitor gets the chance to dive in warm, clear waters and meet stingrays, sharks, and multicolored fish.
+In 1768, on the day he ventured close to Tahiti for the first time, French explorer Bougainville is said to have cried out: “This is heaven on earth!”.
+There is more than one truth here: French Polynesia is an underwater heaven.
+Every visitor that gets the chance to snorkel in the warm, clear waters and meet stingrays, sharks, and multicolored fish come away with memories to last a lifetime.

 Snorkeling destinations in French Polynesia